NLnetLabs/ploutos/docs/pkg_workflow/README.md

 ## Ploutos workflow version numbers and upgrades

 When fixes and improvements are made to the Ploutos workflow your workflow will benefit from them automatically.
-This is because on release we update the `@v1` tag to  point to refer to the latest v1.x.y release.
+This is because on release we update the `@vN` tags to point to the latest vN.x.y release in that major version.

-If a backward incompatible change were to be released it would be released as `v2` and you would need to update the `uses` line in your workfow in order to benefit from the changes in the new breaking release.
+If a backward incompatible is made in a new release the major version number will be increased, e.g. from `v2` to `v3`.
+In that case you will not get the new version with the breaking changes unless you manually update the `uses` line in your workfow to refer to the new major version.

 ## Your application version number